 Garching is a town (16,000 citizens) in Bavaria, Germany near Munich.
 It is the home of several research institutes and university departments.The town is beautiful located near the River Isar and has a fast connection to Munich via the A9 Autobahn.
 In addition, the metro line 6 connects Garching with Munich centre (20 min ride).
 A broad variaty of research and scientific educational institutions are based on the Garching science campus; among them several institutes of the Technical University Munich, four Max-Planck Institutes and the General Electric Research Centre.

 The City of Greifswald

 Greifswald is a small Hanse League town (55,000 citizens) located at the Baltic Sea.
-The city has a long history of more than 750 years with the Ernst-Moritz-Arndt University being over 550 years old.
+The city has a long history of more than 750 years with the University of Greifswald being over 550 years old.
 The historical centre is well preserved and almost completely refurbished.
 Its architecture is typical northern German with numerous huge brick buildings and churches, the witnesses of a glorious past.